phetsims/natural-selection/doc/model.md

 | **F** | FF | FF |
 | **f** | Ff | Ff|

 * Bunnies take over the world when the population (after mating) is 750 or greater.
-All bunnies mate before considering whether bunnies have "taken over the world".
+All bunnies mate before considering whether bunnies have taken over the world.
+When this happens, the simulation stops, and the student can review the final state.

 ## Mutation